Latest update: 13 February 2023

 Investors have been impacted by country risks recently

-In the last few months, both Russia and Kosovo cancelled the licences of many payday lenders operating in the country, seemingly without warning.
+In the past we have seen regulators in some countries cancel the licences of lenders operating in the country, seemingly without warning.
 This led to a huge increase in the rates of non-performing loans, as borrowers are much less likely to repay when they believe that a company is operating ‘without a licence’, even if they are still legally liable for their debts.

 In Denmark, we have also seen political moves to cap interest rates at 35%.
 While we understand the political and ethical reasons for this, it essentially kills the business model of all payday/short-term lenders operating in the country almost instantly, as the high default rates and cost structure cannot be covered by a 35% interest rate.
 We have also seen similar moves introduced in Poland, with almost no warning to the lending industry.
 This shows that country risk is very real, and needs to be considered by all sophisticated P2P investors.
 It also shows that even wealthy, sophisticated countries like Denmark can take actions that are potentially negative for investors and businesses, instead taking the view that the social benefits are more important.

 These factors are critical for P2P investors